What's Happening Now

 October 15, 2018: Seismic Design & Permitting

-Bond program managers are currently working on design and permitting for seismic projects to be completed at Jefferson Elementary this summer.
+Bond program managers are currently working on design and permitting for seismic projects to be completed at the school this summer.

 Safety & Security Improvements